fpiumi/A549_cDNA_Y2H_library_characterization_workflow/README.md

 module load bioinfo/samtools/1.19
 samtools view -bS minimap2_genome.sam > minimap2_genome.bam
 ```
-This step has to be done for all the sam files
+This step has to be done for all the sam files.
 The -bS option in samtools view is used to specify that the input was in SAM format (-S) and that the output should be in BAM format (-b).

 ## Step 8: bam indexing/sorting